Kavishi25/productBackend/README.md

 # Backend Developer Assignment – Node.js + Express REST API

-This project is a RESTful API built with Node.js and Express for the Backend Developer (Node.js) assessment at Future Code Technology.
+This project is a RESTful API built with Node.js and Express.
 It supports user registration and login (without authentication), and full CRUD operations for a Product model using MongoDB.

 ---